 As your child begins the transition back to school, you may find that there are new challenges that come with the new school year.
-(Fun) Does your child have a new teacher or a new school?, How long have they been away from their routine?, New clothes, New Shoes, New Supplies, etc.
+Does your child have a new teacher or a new school?
+How long have they been away from their routine?
+Do they need new clothes, new shoes, new supplies, etc.?

-For some parents, getting their children back into the school routine is a blessing, but for other parents whose kids are faced with new school environments, new teachers or a school year beginning when the last one didn’t end on a good note…is enough to make a parent throw a tantrum.
+For some parents, getting their children back into the school routine is a blessing.
+But for parents whose kids are faced with new school environments, new teachers, or a school year beginning when the last one didn’t end on a good note, it can make a parent want to throw a tantrum.

-Here are some tips to help you get through the back to school blues:
+Here are some tips to help you and your child get through the back to school blues: